Catch 22 – Corporate Insanity

 Ever feel like the inmates were running the insane asylum?
 I sure have.
 Sometimes I wonder how American business, and society in general, survives with the lunatic fringe I have witnessed running some corporations.

 The amazing thing is that you are treated like Jack Nicholson’s character – the crazy one for not going along with the insanity.
 The ultimate Catch-22, if you don’t go with the flow then you are the dissident, or crazy one, but if you go with the flow you become a participant in the insanity.
 Some corporations are caught in this cycle of dysfunctional behavior at the highest level but they call it “company culture”.
 What is even more insane is that some corporations wear the company culture badge with honor, as in “this is part of our long and illustrious history”.
 It is akin to bragging about being an alcoholic for the last 20 years.
 What, you don’t think an alcoholic is proud of their drinking prowess and ability to down a handle of vodka in one sitting?
-Why should a company be able to get away with bad behaviour any more than an individual just because it is part of “their culture”?
+Why should a company be able to get away with bad behavour any more than an individual just because it is part of “their culture”?

 For six months I did internal audits at a large architectural firm – see the post, “The Cobblers Children Have No Shoes” – to escape the insanity of the San Francisco Corporate office.
 Little did I know that the insanity, or culture as they would call it, was replicated in every office from California to New York.
-It was an amazing lesson in the power of upper managments ability to spread dysfunctional behavior to every corner of the company.
+It was an amazing lesson in the power of upper managements ability to spread dysfunctional behavior to every corner of the company.
 Part of the internal audit was interviewing staff and management at every location on their views of the company – good and bad.

 From staff the most common answers received were: